mbianchidev/mbianchidev/README.md

 ### Music

-- [coming soon] - A brand new [OpenDAW](https://github.com/andremichelle/openDAW) fork because Studio One has been acquired by Fender and it now kinda sucks.
+- 🎛️ **Studio Duo** - A brand new DAW because Studio One has been acquired by Fender and it now kinda sucks.
 - 🎤 **yt2karaoke** - The must have for all good parties, convert youtube videos into karaoke experiences (powered by track2stem)
 - ⚒️ **Scream Forge** - A VST for metal singers, includes a chain with: a compressor, EQ, pitch up/down, exciter, demonizer (or beastifier), echo/reverb, de-esser and more
 - 🎵 **[Track2Stem](https://github.com/mbianchidev/track2stem)** - Separate any track into multiple stems, with the cool kind of AI (Hybrid Spectrogram and Waveform Source Separation)